Does Cranial Therapy Work?

 Summary

 Cranial therapies and body work are sometimes said to be helpful for babies with breastfeeding or sucking difficulties.
 Some mothers notice a marked improvement in breastfeeding comfort after these therapies.
-Some parents felt their baby’s personality changed with therapy, from being tense and fussy to calm and happy—finally being able to sleep peacefully.
+Some parents feel their baby’s personality changed with therapy, from being tense and fussy to calm and happy—finally being able to sleep peacefully.
 Others don’t notice any difference at all and may feel it was not useful or worthwhile.
 It is important to do some research to find out all you can if cranial therapy is something you are considering and look for a fully qualified, reputable practitioner who is very experienced working with babies.
 If you are worried about any aspect of your baby’s physical wellbeing contact your doctor for advice.